Chhattisgarh State Women Commission: History and objectives

-Chhattisgarh State Women Commission conducted large number of hearings during Covid lockdown compared to other states.
+Chhattisgarh State Women Commission conducted a large number of hearings during Covid lockdown compared to other states.

 Composition

 Chhattisgarh State Commission for Women was formed with a chairperson and 4 members.
 The social welfare department of the state makes modalities for appointing the Chairman of the State Commission for Women.

 Ms. Kiranmayi Nayak, is the Chairperson of the Chhattisgarh State Commission for Women.
 She along with other members will hold office for a period of 3 years.

 Activities

 Chhattisgarh State Commission for Women was formed to perform below activities: